rpaquia/Machine-Learning-Project/README.md

 3. **Feature Engineering**: The process of selecting and transforming relevant features for our analysis.

 4. **Machine Learning Model**: A detailed explanation of the Neural Network Model and how it is utilized in our research.
+[Machine Learning Model: Neural Network](https://github.com/arandersen/CSE_151_Project/blob/main/training_model.ipynb), provides a detailed walkthrough of these steps.

 5. **Results and Interpretation**: Presentation of our findings, analysis of results, and their implications.